heyacfox/CALLIE/README.md

 ##Commonly Used Terms
 Note: A lot of them are currently labeled incorrect in the system right now

-CAM - Culturally Adept Machine
+CAM - Culturally Adept Machine (Machines)

 Consumer - A program that pulls data from a source to be contemplated